”Bla bla bla” or is everything clear?

 Every three years, a new team takes off to Mars.
 The goal is to land there as a Crew.
 The aim is to be the first nation to arrive there.
 But the mission can only begin when the team has deciphered a code, which itself consists of multiple small codes.
 In order to find the correct solution, the expertise from every single astronaut is needed.

 At the beginning of the communication team event, the groups will be split into multiple astronaut teams.
 These will then enter the online simulation, each team finds itself in their own chatroom.
-A countdown of 26 minutes is visible to everyone – and an empty field in which a code of numbers and signs must be entered.
-But which one?
-Each team member receives cards with pieces of information that are only visible to them.

 The course of events